meilisearch/firestore-meilisearch/README.md

 #### Data import format

-Documents indexed in Meilisearch need to have a [unique id](https://docs.meilisearch.com/learn/core_concepts/documents.html#primary-field), to do so this extension will use the default field provided for this purpose in Firestore: `Document ID` which will be renamed `_firestore_id` used as [document id](https://docs.meilisearch.com/learn/core_concepts/documents.html#document-id).
-If your documents have an `id` field it will be added to your documents without it being your primary key.
+Documents indexed in Meilisearch must have a [unique id](https://docs.meilisearch.com/learn/core_concepts/documents.html#primary-field).
+The extension will use Firestone's default field: `Document ID` for this purpose. `Document ID` will be renamed  to`_firestore_id` to be used as the [document id](https://docs.meilisearch.com/learn/core_concepts/documents.html#document-id).
+If your documents  have another field containing the string `id`, it will not be set as the primary key.

-**Important:**  If your document have a field `_firestore_id` it will be ignored.
+**Important:**  If your documents contain a field called `_firestore_id`, it will be ignored.

-[GeoSearch](https://docs.meilisearch.com/reference/features/geosearch.html#geosearch) has a specific format in Meilisearch, if a `GeoPoint` from Firestore with the name `_geo` is found the field `latitude` would renamed to `lat` and the field `longitude` to `lng`.
+[Geosearch](https://docs.meilisearch.com/reference/features/geosearch.html#geosearch) has a specific format in Meilisearch.
+If a `GeoPoint` from Firestore with the name `_geo` is found, the field `latitude` is renamed to `lat` and `longitude` to `lng`.
-If a `GeoPoint` is found without the name `_geo` it would added like an array.
+If a `GeoPoint` is found without the name `_geo`, it is added as an array.

 #### Backfill your Meilisearch

-This extension will only export your documents if they have been modified or created after its installation -- it does not export your complete dataset of existing documents into Meilisearch.
-So, to backfill your Meilisearch dataset with all the documents present in your Firestore collection, you can run the [import script](https://github.com/meilisearch/firestore-meilisearch/) provided by this extension.
+This extension does not export all existing documents into Meilisearch unless they have been modified or created after its installation.
+You can run the [import script](https://github.com/meilisearch/firestore-meilisearch/) provided by this extension to backfill your Meilisearch dataset with all the documents present in your Firestore collection

 #### Billing

 To install an extension, your project must be on the [Blaze (pay as you go) plan](https://firebase.google.com/pricing)

-* You will be charged a small amount (typically around $0.01/month) for the Firebase resources required by this extension (even if it is not used).
+* You will be charged a small amount (typically around $0.01/month) for the Firebase resources required by this extension, even if it is not used.
 * This extension uses other Firebase or Google Cloud services which may have associated charges if you exceed the service’s free tier:
   *   Cloud Firestore
   *   Cloud Functions (Node.js 10+ runtime.
 [See FAQs](https://firebase.google.com/support/faq#extensions-pricing))

-When you use Firebase Extensions, you're only charged for the underlying resources that you use.
-A paid-tier billing plan is only required if the extension uses a service that requires a paid-tier plan, for example calling to a Google Cloud API or making outbound network requests to non-Google services.
+When you use Firebase extensions, you're only charged for the underlying resources that you use.
+A paid-tier billing plan is only required if the extension uses a service that requires a paid-tier plan, for example calling a Google Cloud API or making outbound network requests to non-Google services.
 All Firebase services offer a free tier of usage.
 [Learn more about Firebase billing.](https://firebase.google.com/pricing)